Lastv25/nvim-file-link/README.md

 ## Json Data storage

-because sqlite was too damn hard to make work with lua on windows in 1h ....
+because sqilite was too damn hard to make work with lua on windows in 1h ....

 ### Data Model